 Steroid joint injections are one of the most frequently administered.
 Steroids are medications that help reduce inflammation, and therefore pain.
 Your practitioner at Douglas Family Medicine injects the steroid into the joint, where it acts on the inflamed tissues that are causing the pain.

 In some cases, your practitioner removes some joint fluid first in a process called aspiration before injecting the steroid.
 The joint fluid is sent for analysis, where it undergoes tests such as:

 Draining the joint also helps with pain relief and your ability to move if the joint has an excess of fluid within it.

 Steroid injections aren’t a permanent solution for stiff, painful joints, but they can offer long-lasting relief from pain and stiffness.
 Typically, a joint injection lasts for several months before starting to lose its effectiveness, and in some milder conditions, the effects can last even longer.

 Lubricating hyaluronic acid injections can also be useful in treating conditions such as osteoarthritis of the knee, by helping the bones in the arthritic joint to slide over each other rather than rub painfully.

 Joints most often treated with steroid injections are the:

 Hip joint injections and injections into some of the smaller joints in the hands and feet are easier to administer using the help of a specialist X-ray called fluoroscopy that shows moving images of the injection site.

 Joint injections containing steroids are also useful for treating minor fractures and sprains, helping to reduce inflammation and ease the pain while the tissues and bones heal.

-If you have pain in your joints, call Douglas Family Medicine to arrange a consultation, or book an appointment online.
+If you have pain in your joints, call Douglas Family Medicine to arrange a consultation, or book an appointment today.